adamfowleruk/mljs/planning.md

  - DONE Widgets: searchfacets - allow developer to specify facet value to human name.
 E.g. VALUE/hello -> Hello (still using "FACET/hello" as the actual value)
   - DONE Core: Change options builder to store text translations for facets
   - DONE Core: Change searchcontext so that setOptions takes an options builder (as well as legacy options JSON), so as to maintain a reference to these transactions
+ - DONE Widgets: Address to Lon Lat - Perform address lookup for top matching point, feed as constraint in to structured query
+  - DONE Google address lookup
+   - NOT A BUG wasn't using same searchcontext - need to change setContext to setSearchContext globally - contributing multiple terms only processes last term in search
+  - DONE BUG heatmap doesn't clear when zero results returned from next search
+  - DONE Accept radius as a property
+ - DONE Core: Add GeoContext to support concept of Area(s) of interest (E.g. total area that should be visible on a map, or within an area for analysis)
+  - DONE Widgets: Update addressbar to support geocontext
+  - DONE Docs: Update address lookup search page to use this
+  - DONE Widgets: Update OpenLayers to zoom to the location mentioned
+  - DONE Docs: Update openlayers map page to use this
+  - DONE BUG Widgets: OpenLayers heatmaps appear offset and are not refreshed when map's center position is changed
+  - DEFERRED Widgets: Update OpenLayers to zoom to the bounds mentioned (not just the center point at the current zoom level)
+   - DEFERRED Core: Calculate max bounds from areas specified and pass that in the updateLocale event
  - DONE Docs: XML example for custom renderer support, with namespaces in XPath
  - NA Not happening now: Figure out why HTTP 500s result in throwing an exception rather than MLJS error handling (e.g. extension execution errors)
  - DONE Ensure version extension absence errors gracefully